Hmong Studies Journal

 • Related Open Access Journals

 The Hmong Studies Journal is a unique and established peer-reviewed Internet-based academic publication devoted to the scholarly discussion of Hmong history, Hmong culture, Hmong people, and other facets of the Hmong experience in the U.S., Asia and around the world.
-The Hmong Studies Journal has published 13 online volumes and 16 online issues since 1996.
+The Hmong Studies Journal has published 23 volumes and 27 online issues since 1996.
 Over this time, the Hmong Studies Journal has established itself as the most authoritative and widely cited scholarly journal devoted to academic studies related to the Hmong diaspora and Hmong culture and history.

 The goals of the Hmong Studies Journal are: